 In total, the principal of the Notes is convertible into up to 5,000,000 shares of common stock of the Company ("Common Stock") at \$1.00 per share at any time upon the election of the holder of the note.
 The Notes mature on December 31, 2013, and bear interest at 5% per annum on the outstanding principal amount payable in cash on a quarterly basis, with all unpaid interest being due and payable on maturity.
 Unless the Company has repaid the applicable lender's Notes in full prior to December 31, 2012, the Company must pay to each lender an additional interest payment in the amount of five percent (5%) of the aggregate outstanding principal amount of such lender's Notes as of December 31, 2012.
+The additional interest is being accrued on a monthly basis.
 At the election of the holder, unpaid interest is convertible into shares of Common Stock at \$1.00 per share.
 Common Stock issued upon conversion of the Notes is available to be sold following satisfaction of the applicable conditions set forth in Rule 144.